-In this article, let’s take a closer look at the official state animal of Iowa and explore its fascinating world.
+In this article, let’s take a closer look at the official state bird of Iowa and explore its fascinating world.
 We will uncover its secrets and learn about its behavior.
 We will also discover what makes it so special to the people of Iowa.
 So buckle up and get ready to embark on a wild and thrilling journey into the heart of Hawkeye State!

-What Is An Official Animal?
+What Is an Official Animal?

 On May 22, 1933, the eastern goldfinch, commonly known as the American goldfinch, was chosen as the official state bird of Iowa.
-The Iowa Ornithologists’ Union put forth a proposal to designate the goldfinch as Iowa’s state bird.
+The Iowa Ornithologists Union put forth a proposal to designate the goldfinch as Iowa’s state bird.
 It was met with approval by the state legislature.
 This was largely due to the support of the ornithological group.
 In addition, the fact that the goldfinch is a common sight in Iowa throughout the year and is easily recognizable by locals. contributed to its approval.

 Interestingly, at the time of its designation, it was scientifically referred to as Spinus tristis.
 However, most modern books now use the updated scientific name of Carduelis tristis.